ttaubert/octoblog/source/_posts/2017-01-17-equivalence-proofs-with-saw.markdown

 `Invalid`!
 The two functions disagree on the return value at `[x = 240, y = 0]`.
 SAW of course doesn't know which function is at fault, but we would be confident enough in our reference implementation to know where to look.

+I can't possibly explain how this all works in detail, but I can give you a rough idea.
+What SAW does is parse the LLVM bitcode and [symbolically execute](https://en.wikipedia.org/wiki/Symbolic_execution) it on symbolic inputs to translate it into a circuit representation.

+This circuit is then, together with your theorems, fed into a theorem prover.
+Z3 is an [automated theorem prover](https://en.wikipedia.org/wiki/Automated_theorem_proving), and ABC a tool for logic synthesis and verification, but both are able to prove equality using automated reasoning.

 ## Next: Some Cryptol and more SAW

 In the second post (yet to be written) I'll talk about verifying the implementation of a slightly more complex function.
-I'll show how you can use Cryptol to write a specification, and use more advanced SAW commands for verification.
+I'll show how you can use Cryptol to write a specification, and introduce more advanced SAW commands for verification.

-In the meantime, play around with the examples above and maybe come up with some of your own.
+In the meantime, if you're interested, play around with the examples above and maybe come up with your own.
 Write a straightforward implementation of an algorithm that you can be certain to get right, and then optimize it, make it constant-time, or change it in any other way and see how SAW behaves.